Rhoxio/adjective-rpg-engine-old/README.md

 ```

 #### Imbibable
 Module that takes resonsibility for experience tracking.
 Includes options to constrain experience and supress level-ups for event-based gating for other code to be run.
+This is purely index-based, meaning the code below assumes 'actor' is level 1 and has 200 experience by default from the table given to the exp_table option.
+This actor would need 200 exp to go from level 0 to 1.

 ```Ruby
 actor = Actor.new("DefaultDude", {exp_table: [0,200,300,400,500,600,700,800,900,1000, 1200]}) # Has Imbibable included